- View Offline

 Now, it may seem odd that I'm teaching a new feature series, given that the act of sharpening images in Photoshop has not changed at all from Photoshop CS-3, for which I have an entire sharpening images series, to CS-4.
 What has changed is Photoshop's ability to preview the sharpness of an image on screen.
 In Photoshop CS-3, zooming an image to the size at which it will actually print produces jagged transitions.
 The image appears significantly sharper then it will print, thus what you see is not what you get.

-Thanks to Photoshop CS4's support for OpenGL, an industry-standard rendering technology built into most video cards, this problem is largely resolved.
-Now what you see is much closer to what you get.
+Thanks to Photoshop CS-4 support for Open GL an industry standard rendering technology built into most video cards, this problem is largely resolved.
+Now, what you see is much closer to what you get.
 Okay, so those are the broad strokes.
-If you're interested in sharpening an image in Photoshop CS4, and you are because every image requires sharpening, then watch these videos.
-Then be sure to watch the final video in which I tell you where to go to learn everything you need to know about sharpening images in Photoshop.
+If you're interested in sharpening an image in Photoshop CS-4 and you are because every image requires sharpening, then watch these videos.
+Then, be sure to watch the final video in which I tell you where to go to learn everything you need to know about sharpening images in Photoshop.

 Sign up for a Premium Membership to download courses for Internet-free viewing.

 Watch offline with your iOS, Android, or desktop app.Start Your Free Trial

 After signing up, download the course here or from the iOS/Android App.